‘Sports Illustrated Swimsuit’ 2019 Cover Girl Camille Kostek Flaunts Flawless Decolletage, Flat Stomach

 In the lengthy caption attached to the image, Camille Kostek encouraged her fans and followers to follow their dreams, telling her own story in brief.
 Her own enthusiasm seemed to generate an equal amount of excitement amongst her army of admirers, with over 32,000 users leaving a like on this most recent picture.
 Beyond that, nearly 200 Instagram fans took the time to leave Camille a complimentary note in the comments section.

 “HOLY MOLY!!!!!!
 Congratulations you absolutely beauty!
 WOW IM JUMPING UP AND DOWN FOR YOU!!!!
-I think I hit my head on the sky for you!!!!!” fellow model Karina Irby gushed, adding a litany of awesome emoji to the tail end of her comment for even greater impact.
+I think I hit my head on the sky for you!!!!!” fellow model Karina Irby gushed, adding a litany of awesome emojis to the tail end of her comment for even greater impact.

 “I couldn’t be more excited and proud of my girl!!!!
 I love you!!!
 You are a true inspiration,” another model — Barbie Blank — remarked.